Students smiling during a class

 Why Grinnell?

-Grinnell College invites applications from students who have completed at least one year of college coursework.
-You can find information about our transfer program and how to apply as a transfer student below.
+We invite transfer applications from students who have completed at least one year of college coursework.
+We are excited to help guide you through the transfer process.
+You can find more information about our transfer program and how to apply as a transfer student below.

 Transfer Eligibility